New Chancellor Day Hall

 Canada H3A 1W9

-Before joining McGill University, Tina trained as a biomedical-electrical engineer and completed her doctorate at the University of Oxford as a Rhodes Scholar.
+Before joining McGill University, Tina trained as a biomedical-electrical engineer and completed her doctorate of law at the University of Oxford as a Rhodes Scholar.
 Her doctorate studied how and why physicians in early twentieth-century Britain created and enforced a prohibition against patenting medical methods of treatment.
 This was the basis for her research into communities which apply, ignore and transform intellectual property law in the course of their activities.
 She has explored a number of communities including independent music labels in Montreal; scientists investigating plant hormones at Canada’s National Research Council; early twentieth century Canadian university research scientists; mid-twentieth century Canadian military officers; and Canadian lawyers’ contemporary copyright practices.

 Tina has been extensively involved in teaching and curriculum development.
 She has taught the Treble Cliff, an inter-disciplinary course with Music, Law and Management on new models for music creation and distribution.
 She also chaired Curriculum Committee (2009-2011), the Working Group on Teaching and Learning Reform (2011-2012) and helped create the faculty’s Law Teaching Network (2010-present).